-This family-owned, Grade II listed traditional black and white beamed pub dates from the 17th century and considered to be one of the oldest pubs in Deal.
+This family-owned, Grade II listed traditional black and white beamed pub dates from the 17th century and is one of the oldest pubs in Deal.

-It has a real community feel to it with a friendly environment and the landlord and landlady can usually be found working behind the bar.
+It has a real community feel to it with a friendly environment and the landlord or landlady can usually be found working behind the bar.